charlie-vf/genshin-recipes-blog-api/README.md

         - ALLOWED_HOSTS = [os.environ.get('ALLOWED_HOST'), 'localhost']
     - set debug to:
         -  DEBUG = 'DEV' in os.environ

         or

         - DEBUG = False
 - Create a Procfile and add:
     - release: python manage.py makemigrations && python manage.py migrate
     - web: gunicorn [your main app name].wsgi
-- Ensure you update your requirements with pip freeze > requirements.txt
+- Ensure you update your requirements.txt with pip freeze > requirements.txt
 - Ensure you migrate with python manage.py makemigrations and python manage.py migrate
 - Add, commit & push changes
+- Manually deploy on Heroku again (not necessary if enabled automatic deployment)

 ## **Issues**

+Resolved:

 - Sign Out functionality not working
     - this was due to missing 'response' in logout_route return